-Dr Ben Sweeting is Course Leader for BA Architecture.
+Dr Ben Sweeting is Course Leader for BA(Hons) Architecture.

-Ben is Course Leader for BA Architecture.
-His research, which has been funded by the AHRC and the Andrew W. Mellon foundation, explores epistemological and ethical questions in relation to architecture and design, drawing on ideas from cybernetics and radical constructivism as well as on practice-based research methods.
+Ben is Course Leader for BA(Hons) Architecture.
+His research, which has been funded by the AHRC and the Andrew W. Mellon foundation, is part of the contemporary resurgence of cybernetics and systems thinking amongst designers, and includes theoretical, historical and creative projects.

 Ben Sweeting is Course Leader for the undergraduate course in architecture.
-He studied architecture at Magdalene College, University of Cambridge and then at the Bartlett, UCL and his research has been funded by the AHRC and the Andrew W. Mellon Foundation.
+He studied architecture at Magdalene College, University of Cambridge and then at the Bartlett, UCL and his research has been funded by the Arts and Humanities Research Council and the Andrew W. Mellon Foundation.
 Ben has taught at Brighton since 2007, first as a visiting lecturer (2007-2008) and then on a permanent basis (2009-present).
 He has previously taught at the University of Greenwich (2010-2012), Kingston University (2008), Central St. Martins (2010-2011) and London South Bank University (2008-2009) and held a research assistant position at UCL (2006-2007).

 Ben teaches in design studio and architectural humanities.
-As well as serving as Course Leader (2014-present), Ben coordinates second and third year design studio groups (2014-present), has held roles as year leader for the second (2011-2016) and third years (2014-present) of the course, and serves on the School Academic Scrutiny Commitee (2016-present) and School Research and Enterprise Comittee (2017-present).
+As well as serving as Course Leader (2014-present), Ben coordinates undergraduate design studio (2014-present), has held roles as year leader for the second (2011-2016) and third years (2014-present) of the course, and is a member of the School Academic Scrutiny Commitee (2016-present) and School Research and Enterprise Committee (2017-present).

 Ben has led BA Studio 01 since 2011, with Sarah Castle (IF_DO, 2015-2016), Tim Norman (Matavai Bay, 2014-2015) and Alex Arestis (Publica, 2011-2014).
 The work of the studio explores themes of scale, place and the public realm in both rural (Winchelsea; Alfriston) and urban (Regent Street; Brighton Pavilion, the Brighton Centre) contexts, receiving recognition from the RIBA with Ollie Riviere winning the Serjeant Award for Excellence in Drawing in 2014.

-In his research, Ben explores epistemological and ethical questions in relation to architecture, through theoretical, historical and practice-based methods.
-His theoretical work draws on ideas from second order cybernetics and radical constructivism while his practice based work, pursued through his distinctive approach to drawing, connects his theoretical concerns to spatial ideas.
-Ben completed his AHRC funded PhD by architectural design in 2014, supervised by Neil Spiller and Ranulph Glanville at the Bartlett, UCL.
-He has since been appointed as a Mellon Researcher at the Canadian Centre for Architecture in Montreal (2014-2016), as part of the collaborative research project 1945-1975: British Culture for Architecture.
-In this project, which focuses on the unraveling of the postwar consensus in British architecture and culture, Ben has conducted archival research on Cedric Price and his engagement with cybernetician Gordon Pask, exploring the historical context of his theoretical work.
+Ben's research is part of the contemporary resurgence of cybernetics and systems thinking amongst designers, and includes theoretical, historical and creative projects.
+Ben completed his PhD by architectural design in 2014, supervised by Neil Spiller and Ranulph Glanville at the Bartlett, UCL, and funded by the Arts and Humanities Research Council.
+This explored epistemological and ethical questions in relation to architecture through ideas from second order cybernetics and radical constructivism and his distinctive approach to drawing.
+Following this, Ben was appointed as Mellon Researcher at the Canadian Centre for Architecture in Montreal (2014-2016), as part of the collaborative research project 1945-1975: British Culture for Architecture.
+In this work, which was recently presented at the Lisbon Architecture Trienale, Ben has conducted archival research on Cedric Price and his collaboration with cybernetician Gordon Pask on the influential Fun Palace project.
 Ben is a member of the American Society for Cybernetics (ASC) and was awarded the Heinz von Foerster Award by the ASC in 2014.
+He has guest edited a number of journal special issues and is a frequent peer reviewer for international conferences and journals.

 I understand knowledge as something we make - something we create and construct for ourselves, rather than a commodity we passively receive.
 This is to see knowledge, not just education, as a process, and so in terms of knowing.
 This is especially evident in design, which is concerned with creating new possibilities rather than with learning how to replicating existing ones.
 Because we each experience and construct differently, and understand these experiences in different ways, there is always a difference between my understanding and a student's understanding.